do2blehelix/the-ml-handbook/content/handbook/statistics/1-central-tendency.md

 * Mean or average is understood universally
 * Mean is easy to calculate
-* It takes all values into consideration.
+* It takes all values into consideration and doesn't ignore any values.

 #### Disadvantages